bigboy32/namo_samskrut/README.md

 * Building structured Sanskrit dictionary
 * Motivation factors to learn sanskrit
-* Need to students leaerning sanskrit
+* Need of students learning sanskrit to help themself enjoy the bliss of Life/Knowledge.
 * Need of teachers in learning sanskrit
 * Ideas to learn with love and joy